Russo-European Laika: Temperament

 The Russo-European Laika is a lively breed that enjoys time spent in the wilderness.
 As a natural hunter that frequently trees game, the Russo-European Laika uses its bark to alert the hunter to any treed prey (typically a raccoon or squirrel).
 The Russo-European Laika is also an excellent dog for duck hunting.
 It may often bark freely in the house as well because it is easily excited from its natural instinct.
 The Russo-European Laika has a strong love of humans and makes a good family dog.
 Once bonded to someone, it is quite territorial and makes an excellent guard dog.
-It is extremely tolerant of children, although not of strangers or other unfamiliar dogs.
+It is extremely tolerant of children, although not of other unfamiliar dogs or other animals.

 Because of its high energy and eagerness to please, the Russo-European Laika benefits tremendously from training of any kind.
 Socialization should begin as a puppy and continue throughout its life.
 Obedience training or a working job to do will give it a sense of purpose and the frequent exercise it requires.
-With this proper training, it quickly and become well balanced as a family dog.
+With this proper training, it quickly can become well balanced as a family dog.